-Toner-based plotters, on the other hand, are much more durable systems that are made to last for many years.
+Toner-based plotters for blueprints, on the other hand, are much more durable systems that are made to last for many years.
 For example, the estimated life expectancy of a Canon PlotWave system is seven to ten years on average.

 So, if you are comfortable purchasing a solution and using it for many years, there could still be a justification in a toner-based printer.

 Traditional ink jet plotters were not designed to handle large print volumes (duty cycle).
 However, many improvements have been made regarding the latest versions and depending on the inkjet model, they can produce up to 10,000 square feet per month – which is a lot by today’s standards.

 But, on average, the small entry-level units are only rated for about 3,000 square feet per month.
 Anything more than that is considered “outside of normal operating parameters.”
 But given that most companies today only print about 1,500 square feet per month, the smaller duty cycles are not a problem.